 - Volunteer teams have a unique look and feel to them.
 The more you put into your team, the more you will benefit.

 One person at a time, you can mobilize armies of people where significant life change can take place.

 Notes for plenary session “Mobilizing Volunteers” MinistryNet 2009

-Karen Schenk, Director of TruthMedia Internet Group, a division of Power to Change
+Karen Schenk, Director of TruthMedia, a ministry of Power to Change